 Dogs in urban areas: Dogs must always be kept on lead while in urban areas like town centres and roads.
 Our friendly Bylaws Officers enforce this simple rule and are often able to provide leads to dog walkers who don’t have one on them.

-Our Council makes it easy to stay up to date with the rules at your favourite beach.
+Our Council makes it easy to stay up to date with the rules at your favourite spot.
 Look for these signs when you take a walk and ensure you stick to rules for the area.

 Summaries of the rules by area

 The most important rule to remember is that dogs must be on a lead unless specified otherwise.
 So, when in doubt, put your dog on a lead.
 To help you understand the local rules, below is a summary of the rules for each Community Board area:

 For information on dog access to conservation land check www.doc.govt.nz.